apache/cordova-docs/www/docs/en/3.2.0/guide/platforms/ios/index.md

 Generation or later.
 To install apps onto a device, you must also be a member of Apple's
 [iOS Developer Program](https://developer.apple.com/programs/ios/),
 which costs $99 per year.
-This guide <a href="../../../cordova/inappbrowser/inappbrowser.html">show</a>s how to deploy apps to the iOS emulator, for which you don't need to register with the developer program.
+This guide shows how to deploy apps to the iOS emulator, for which you don't need to register with the developer program.